Heart and Blood Conditions

-What Is Tetralogy of Fallot?
+What is tetralogy of Fallot?

-Tetralogy of Fallot (pronounced teh-TRAHL-ah-jee of fah-LOH) is a group of four birth defects in the structure of the heart.
-(Tetra means four in Greek.)
+Tetralogy of Fallot (pronounced teh-TRAHL-ah-jee of fah-LOH) is a rare, congenital condition that changes the normal flow of blood through the heart.

 Tetralogy of Fallot in Children

 In recent years, the diagnosis and treatment of tetralogy of Fallot has improved greatly.
 Now, most children with this heart defect grow to adulthood and lead active lives.

 Tetralogy of Fallot occurs in about 5 in every 10,000 babies.
 Children with this problem may have other disorders that they are born with (congenital defects), including genetic disorders such as Down syndrome and DiGeorge syndrome.